 ADEN is a sea port city in what is now the Republic of South Yemen; it is located by the eastern approach to the Red Sea.
 Aden was known as the Federation of South Arabia.
 The FSA was a British Protectorate until 1967, when the British army was forced to pull out following political unrest.

 |Language/s||English and Arabic|

 Television Stations / Channels

 Aden's sole television broadcaster, South Arabian Television Service, was a government-owned station.
-It was established with the assistance of Television International Enterprises Limited (TIE Ltd) – see below.
+It was established in 1964 with the assistance of Television International Enterprises Limited (TIE Ltd) – see below.

 The official language of Aden is Arabic; however English was the official language during the British occupation of the city.

 The only regular Arabic programming was "Arabic News" and readings from the Quran.

 Aden was the 7th country to screen Doctor Who (see Selling Doctor Who).
 It was the first in the Middle East.